-Proper care for an anthurium (Anthurium andraeanum) keeps this flowering perennial growing strong.
-Anthurium grows outdoors in tropical climates and as a container plant in cooler locations.
+Proper care for an anthurium (Anthurium andraeanum, USDA zones 11-12) keeps this flowering perennial growing strong.
+Anthurium grows outdoors in sub-tropical and tropical climates and as a container plant in temperate and cooler climates.
 Known for their bright, heart-shaped flowers, anthurium can't tolerate direct sun but thrive with proper drainage in bright, indirect sunlight.
 With easy care and maintenance, anthurium adds color and beauty to your home and flower garden for years to come.

 Anthuriums are native to the tropics and grow as perennials in U.S. Department of Agriculture plant hardiness zones 11 and 12.
-They can also grow as houseplants or in outdoor container gardens in other U.S zones as long they're planted in pots with proper drainage.
+They can also grow as houseplants or in outdoor container gardens in other hardiness zones as long they're planted in pots with proper drainage.
 If grown as an outdoor plant outside its hardiness range, an anthurium must be brought indoors during cold weather or it will perish outside.

 Plant anthuriums in a mix of equal parts perlite, pine bark and peat moss.
 When the roots are established and fill the pot, transfer to a larger container.
 Anthuriums have no serious disease or insect problems other than those that commonly afflict potted plants growing indoors.

 Anthuriums contain calcium oxalate crystals which can be toxic to people and pets.
 Consuming any part of an anthurium can cause irritation to the mouth and digestive system or eye and skin irritation.
 Place anthuriums where they won't tempt pets or children.

 Light and Temperature

-To care for an anthurium, place indoor potted anthuriums in bright, indirect light, ideally between 5 and 8 feet from a window.
+To care for an anthurium, place indoor potted plants in bright, indirect light, ideally between 5 and 8 feet from a window.
 Too much sun can brown the tips of the leaves and bleach their centers.
 Not enough light will cause slow flowering or no flowers at all.

 Anthuriums grow best at 60 to 85 degrees Fahrenheit, with night temperatures ranging from 70 to 75 degrees and day temperatures between 78 to 90 degrees.
 They grow slowly with yellowing lower leaves resulting from night temperatures between 40 to 50 degrees.
 Their foliage burns and their flowers fade and drop in daytime temperatures above 90 degrees.